 Designing for scale

-Updates to a single entity group
+Updates to an entity

 High read/write rates to a narrow key range

 The limit for reads is typically much higher than for writes, unless you are reading from a single key at a high rate.
-Bigtable cannot split a single key onto more than one tablet.

-In some cases, a Cloud Datastore hotspot can have wider impact to an application than preventing reads or writes to a small range of keys.
+In some cases, a hotspot can have wider impact to an application than preventing reads or writes to a small range of keys.
 For example, the hot keys might be read or written during instance startup, causing loading requests to fail.

 If you do have a key or indexed property that will be monotonically increasing then you can prepend a random hash to ensure that the keys are sharded onto multiple tablets.